telexyz/fingers/README.md

 ### Getting started

-- Get npm/node
-- Get zig 0.9
-- Get gyro for package management
 - Create a deps.zig by running `gyro fetch`
-- Build wasm payload
+- Build wasm payload with `zig build`
 - `npm install` to setup vite dependencies
 - `npm run dev` to start your dev server
-- Point your browser at localhost:3000
+- Point your browser at `localhost:3000`

 ## Benefit of Wasm